storageos/storageos.github.io/_docs/operations/managing-host-storage.md

 StorageOS directory.
 StorageOS is agnostic to the type of filesystem mounted in `/var/lib/storageos`.

-In addition, StorageOS can extend the storage available to StorageOS volumes.
-It is possible to use different disks or partitions to expand StorageOS’ available space.
-That space is selected from the mount point of `/var/lib/storageos/data` on the host.
-It is recommended to use specific disk devices only for StorageOS data dir.

-## Extend available storage
+## Extending Available Storage

+StorageOS uses subdirectories of `/var/lib/storageos/data` to hold user data.
-StorageOS needs a filesystem formatted and mounted to `/var/lib/storageos/data`.
-It is possible to use different disks or partitions to expand StorageOS' available space.
-By default, the directory `/var/lib/storageos/data/dev1` will be created when volumes are used.
-However, it is possible to shard the data files by creating more directories alike.
-StorageOS will save data in any directory that follows the name `dev[0-9]+`, such as `/var/lib/storageos/data/dev2` or `/var/lib/storageos/data/dev5`.
+By default, the directory `/var/lib/storageos/data/dev1` will be created when a node is bootstrapped, and used for pool data.
+It is possible to shard the data by creating more directories into this structure.
+StorageOS will save data in any directory that conforms to the pattern `/var/lib/storageos/data/dev[0-9]+`, such as `/var/lib/storageos/data/dev2` or `/var/lib/storageos/data/dev5`.
 This functionality enables operators to mount different devices into devX directories and StorageOS will recognise them as available storage automatically.

-These are 2 possible options to expand the available disk space for StorageOS to allocate (combinations of these options are also possible):
+There are two possible options to expand the available disk space for StorageOS to allocate (combinations of these options are also possible):

 1. Mount filesystem in `/var/lib/storageos/data/devX` (available on next release)
 1. Use LVM to expand the logical volume available to StorageOS

-## Option 1: Mount filesystem (available on next release)
+## Option 1: Mount Additional Devices

 This option enables operators to expand the cluster's available space at any time without having to stop any service or forcing operational downtime.
 The expansion of disk is transparent for applications or StorageOS Volumes.
-StorageOS will use the new available space to create new data files in case that the node run out of disk space.
-By expanding the number of disks that serve data, the throughput also increases as the data of one StorageOS volume can be segmented in different physical devices.
+StorageOS will use the new available space to create new data files.

 1. Context